 The below information is current as of the publication date listed.
 Because COVID-19 response measures on all fronts are continually evolving, clients should stay alert to new developments and consult with counsel on any critical questions.

 In a September 14, 2020 opinion and order, a federal district court in Pittsburgh declared Pennsylvania’s gathering limits, imposed as COVID-19 mitigation efforts, to be unconstitutional.
-Funeral homes and cemeteries may now choose to hold gatherings above the previously imposed limits, but this ruling is likely not the end of the story.
+Businesses may now choose to hold gatherings above the previously imposed limits, but this ruling is likely not the end of the story.

 The July 15, 2020 orders of Gov. Tom Wolf and Secretary of Health Dr. Rachel Levine limited indoor events to 25 people and outdoor events to 250 people.
 In a suit brought by four western Pennsylvania counties, four state and federal politicians, and several small business owners, the U.S. District Court for the Western District of Pennsylvania declared that these limits violate the right of assembly guaranteed by the First Amendment.

 The court found that the limits were not narrowly tailored as required to pass constitutional muster because they place substantially more burdens on gatherings than needed to achieve their stated purpose.
 The court noted that while caps were placed on the number of people that may gather for political, social, cultural, educational, and other expressive purposes, commercial gatherings are limited only by a percentage of occupancy, resulting in hundreds of people gathering in malls, large restaurants, and other commercial facilities.
 The court also noted that the limits apply statewide, without regard to the prevalence of the virus and the resources in the vastly different areas of the state.